eqmvii/engagent-zero/prompts.md

 That got it in a "I'll try a different approach" loop for a while but the result was EXCELLENT.

 ---

+Update all of the lorem ipsum post content text to be pure lorem ipsum - no references to migraines or technology.

+---

+reduce the vertical padding above the author byline